neurallayer/roboquant/docs/dokka/roboquant-xchange.md

 # Package org.roboquant.xchange

-Use the XChange library to access most leading crypto exchange in the world.
+Wrapper classes for the XChange library that access most leading crypto exchange in the world.
+There are wrapeprs for brokers, historic feeds and live feeeds.